-As a neuro-economist, my goal is to shed light on the neural underpinnings of cognitive biases and deviations from optimal economic behavior.
-In doing so, I hope to improve existing economic models and inform policy makers.
+As a neuro-economist, my primary objective is to illuminate the neural underpinnings of cognitive biases and deviations from optimal economic behavior.
+By doing so, my aim is to enhance existing economic models and provide valuable insights for policymakers.

 Download my CV here.